Once Upon a Time in Hollywood

-Once Upon a Time in Hollywood premiered at the 2019 Cannes Film Festival on May 21, 2019, and was theatrically released in the United States on July 26, and in the United Kingdom on August 14.
-It grossed over $392 million worldwide and received acclaim from critics, although historical inaccuracies and some of the artists were criticized.
+Once Upon a Time in Hollywood premiered at the Cannes Film Festival on May 21, 2019.
+There it was shown as a 35 mm film print.
+The film was released theatrically in the United States on July 26, and in the United Kingdom on August 14.
+It grossed over $393 million worldwide and received acclaim from critics, although historical inaccuracies and the portrayals of some artists were criticized.
 The National Board of Review and the American Film Institute named Once Upon a Time in Hollywood as one of the Top-10 films of 2019, and it won the Golden Globe Award for Best Motion Picture – Musical or Comedy.
 Once Upon a Time in Hollywood was nominated for 10 awards at the 92nd Academy Awards, winning two (Best Supporting Actor for Pitt and Best Production Design), and received numerous other accolades.
 It has since been considered as one of the greatest films of the 2010s and 21st century.
 (Note: Attributed to multiple sources.)
 The Writers Guild of America ranked the film's screenplay the 22nd-greatest of the 21st century.
-Tarantino has stated that Once Upon a Time in Hollywood is his favorite film of those he has made.
+Tarantino has stated that Once Upon a Time in Hollywood is his favorite film that he has made.

 A novelization, written by Tarantino in his debut as an author, was published in 2021.
-A sequel to the film, The Adventures of Cliff Booth, written by Tarantino and directed by David Fincher, with Pitt in the lead role, is currently in production.
+A sequel to the film, The Further Mis-Adventures of Cliff Booth, written by Tarantino and directed by David Fincher, with Brad Pitt in the lead role, is in production and is scheduled to be released in 2026.